[3.5] Say_Ten's Melee Shadow - Murder Everything Cheaply

 2) Make sure you have enough life.
 The less life you have, the more often you will get stunned.
 The more you get stunned, the less you can attack and/or be alive.

 3) Keep fortify up.
 After GGG made the game harder, this is a necessity for melee builds.
 Whirl through enemies every so often to reset the timer.

 4) Kill shit fast.
 That's what this build does best.
 The faster you can kill shit, the less time it has to know what just violently megafucked it.

 5) Play smart.
 Reference all of the above.
 Get to know the game...know the limits of your character and the limits of your own skill.
-For example, you will learn to hit volatile enemies with Lightning Strike rather than Dual Strike.
+For example, you will learn to hit physical reflect enemies with Lightning Strike rather than Dual Strike and vice versa.
 You will learn what you can and cannot faceroll.
 Take your time.

 Been using this and really liking the versatility of the build so far (currently at level 69), with Dual Strike for melee and LS for range.
 What I'm worried about though is the build's defensive capabilities in the future.
 The block chance at the moment is pretty low (27%) to be constantly generating Endurance Charges from BoR.
 My armor is around 720 since my gear is mostly evasion and my chance to evade is around 42% (Not a comforting % =/).

 I have a choice of having the Curse on Hit setup with Warlord's Mark with LS to generate Endurance charges but it seems that would limit the damage potential of LS by quite a lot.
 (Currently using LS-WeaponEleDmg-Multistrike-FasterAtks and seeing around 15k dps difference if swapped to Curse on Hit).
 Not sure whether that would limit my attacking options.